Personal and Academic Background

 Following one strand of broad studies at Binghamton, my MA and PhD in Anthropology came from the University of Massachusetts at Amherst.
 Never losing wide-ranging interests in archaeology, cultural anthropology, and biological anthropology as well as politics, travel, and history, the central focus of my research and teaching continues to focus on material culture and cultural landscapes organized by the scholarly critique of racism, a negation of the assumption that some are destined for limitations because of biology or birth.
 Originally I framed the investigation into the past as a critique of racism, to open up understandings of social identity as socially constructed by active agents within their political economic context; recently social justice as entered anthropological discourse and that concept, revealing hidden histories and exposing the potential of people, fits better.
 After learning the craft teaching as a teaching assistant at the University of Massachusetts, I taught at the UMass Continuing Education program and briefly at Assumption College and Clark University.
 I have been on the faculty at New College of Florida since 1997 (then New College of the University of South Florida).
 I live in Sarasota with my wife and three children, and a Siamese cat.

 New College is a teaching-intensive honors liberal arts college and I offer a wide range of courses in archaeology and cultural anthropology as well as leading projects in community service learning for historic preservation and public archaeology focused on issues of race, class, and gender.
-The teaching is the priority but I have tried to sustain a research profile.
+The teaching is the priority but I have tried to sustain a research profile and have a deep commitment to public outreach and community-based approaches for anthropology.

 I find myself publishing in Historical Archaeology, the archaeology of the recent past, because my interests focus on how present social inequalities developed and are maintained.
 My undergraduate training was in four-field anthropology, focused on cultural anthropology but my field experience started with archaeological surveys in the corn fields of New York’s Southern Tier.
 I turned to Historical Archaeology in New England and explored historic cultural landscapes in terms of materiality and power relations.
 Continuing with Historical Archaeology, my dissertation research moved to the Middle East where I spent a great deal of time and effort on Ottoman period artifacts and landscapes, mostly in Israel but also on Cyprus and with interest in Egypt, Turkey, and Greece.
 The research into the past never was limited to what was; employing the dual lens of ethnography and archaeology for the intersection of present and past.
 After a few years in Sarasota, I began field projects in southwest Florida, hoping to balance Florida and eastern Mediterranean research.
 The opportunity to contribute to a search for a maroon community ignited the strands in my scholarship.
 Shifting my energies to Sarasota and Manatee, I have delved deeper in the contemporary significance of the past for the present.